altocodenl/tagaway/readme.md

 ### Todo alpha

-- Review improvements to date parsing: date/time original by default if valid, fromName field, add field to mark which date we're using.
 - Improve performance with click & double click when having a large amount of pictures.
+- Fix memory leak in upload and complete upload.
+- After full import & upload:
    - Review all invalid pics/vids.
-- Fix memory leak in upload and complete upload.
+   - Review improvements to date parsing.
+   - If repeated picture has older date, add them to dates and use one of them as date?

 - See if there's a way to detect whatsapp videos that look the same but are slightly different.
-- If repeated picture has older date, add them to dates and use one of them as date?
 - Review fonts not loading in incognito FF
 - Refactor docs & code with unified terminology for pic/vid: Pics&Vids? pivs? pivids?

+- Ubuntu distrib dev upgrade.
 - Reset dev & prod servers and start from scratch.
 - ac;log
    - Backup old ac;log, reset it.